jometzg/apex-domain-cdn/README.md

 There are some solutions and this problem and the complexity really depends on whether you want to move your DNS provider.
 I will cover these in turn.

 ## 1. Move you DNS to an Azure DNS Zone
 This is the simplest solution.
-Azure DNS Zones suport the idea of *alias record sets* - these allow you to point a record (even an apex record *@*) to a specific Azure PaaS resource).
+Azure DNS Zones suport the idea of *alias record sets* - these allow you to point a record (even an apex record *@*) to a specific Azure PaaS resource.
 ![Azure DNS Zone](azure-dns-alias.png)

 This works effectively, but the downside is that changing DNS providers is often a difficult thing to do and many times is a company/organisation wide decision that one application team cannot influence.